Esraa-Eng93/My_Team/README.md

 # 🩺 CuraAI — Hackathon Project

 ## 🧠 Project Overview
-**CuraAI** is a web-based healthcare solution developed during the **startAD x Google.org Hackathon**.
+**CuraAI** is a web-based student well-being solution developed during the **startAD x Google.org Hackathon**.

-Our platform leverages **Artificial Intelligence (AI)**, including **Decision Trees** for structured data analysis and **AraBERT** for processing Arabic medical text, to provide intelligent recommendations for healthcare decision-making.
+Our platform leverages **Artificial Intelligence (AI)** to support student monitoring and intervention:
+- **Decision Trees** analyze structured student data such as attendance, academic performance, well-being scores, counseling sessions, and behavior incidents.
+- The AI generates **Recommended Actions** for school staff to take, ranging from routine monitoring to immediate referral for support.

+This system helps schools identify students at risk and take timely, data-driven actions to improve student well-being.

 ---

 ## 🎯 Objective
-To create an interactive website that allows medical professionals to input patient data, receive AI-driven predictions, and visualize insights in a user-friendly dashboard.
+To create an interactive web platform that allows school staff to input or access student data,
+analyze it using AI models, and receive actionable recommendations to support student well-being.

+The system aims to:
+- Identify students at risk based on attendance, academic performance, behavior, and well-being scores.
+- Suggest targeted interventions, ranging from routine monitoring to urgent referral.
+- Help schools make **data-driven decisions** to improve student outcomes.

 ---